Skip to main content

 Are Colorado AAA services only for low-income seniors?

 No. Many information and referral services are open to older adults and caregivers without an income test.
-Some programs, such as Medicaid, SNAP, LEAP, or certain in-home services, do have financial rules.
+Some programs, such as Medicaid, SNAP, LEAP, respite, or certain in-home services, do have financial or need-based rules.

 What age do I need to be?